New Agent Training Guide

 You can also click the Actions button to bring up a list of common commands.

 Want a faster way to type out your most common phrases?
 Shortcuts allow you to create commands that expand to user-created greetings, messages or links.
 Shortcuts are preceded by the semicolon (;) key.
-Your account administrator can create team-wide Shortcuts, while operators can create their own personalized Shortcuts.
+Your account administrator can create team-wide Shortcuts, while agents can create their own personalized Shortcuts.
 Check out how to set up Shortcuts for more information.

 Olark’s technical magic allows you to see visitor details such as.